 - music cassettes and CDs by various composers and performing groups

-Often these students miss the performance through no fault of their own, so they become immersed in an enjoyable make-up assignment and are excited to produce a unique “alternate” performance.
-Once the script is polished and the accessory performances are readied, the student records their own “performance” interlaced with recorded examples of the subject’s performance.
-Both the script and the recording are turned in for the grade.
+Performing arts students become immersed in an enjoyable make-up assignment and are excited to produce a unique “alternate” performance.
+The student writes a script for their “show,” giving biographical information, why they chose the subject, and their place in history.
+Once the script is polished and the example performances are readied, the student records their own “performance” interlaced with example of the subject’s performance.
+Both script and recording are turned in for a grade.
 (We originally used audio- or video-cassettes but now use digital tools such as Audacity or MovieMaker.)

 So, what are some of the “performance analyses” we’ve done?

-- Music from the medieval period and the Scarborough Faire Renaissance festival to Revolutionary War and Civil War songs to cultural festivals from 4 continents
+- Music from the medieval period and the Texas Scarborough Faire Renaissance festival to Revolutionary War and Civil War songs to cultural festivals from 4 continents.

-We’ve used so many (what I thought were) obsolete audio/video/digital items that I actually added resources for more variety.
-I also added an audio station to our existing Video Production Lab so we have a place just for listening and producing audio projects, which I can add as pod-casts to our library website.
-I also keep track of music and theater performances on my library calendar so I know when to expect absentee students for a make-up assignment.
+We’ve used so many (what I thought were obsolete) audio/video/digital items that I actually add resources for more variety.
+I set up an audio station to our existing Video Production Lab so we have a place for listening and producing audio projects, which I add as podcasts to our library website.

-So, what a first-year librarian could have considered a real pain actually became one of my best library research activities and turned what was a discouraging prospect into a meaningful learning experience for performing arts students.
+What any school librarian could have considered a real pain has become one of my best library research activities.
+It turned what was a discouraging prospect into a meaningful learning experience for performing arts students.
 That’s some mighty powerful PR for the School Library!